Dripdrop12/ipardalis/content/breeders/active.md

 Dam
 : [Kako]({{< ref "/breeders/active.md#kako" >}})

-Nugget was the alpha male from Jude and Kako's first clutch, hatched 6/5/19.
-He is a monster like his Sire!
+Nugget was an alpha male from Jude and Kako's first clutch, hatched 6/5/19.
+He has many of the traits I love about Jude/Flash, but he has a bit more red in his bars.
+He is a bold YBBB.

 {{< gallery dir="/img/breeders/nugget" />}}